What is a refurbished phone?

 Tried and tested

-Refurbished phones from reputable sellers and telcos, such as Boost Mobile and Numobile, put the phones through multiple stages of testing and replace parts if necessary.
-This process typically involves ensuring the phone you’re buying isn’t stolen and that the previous owner’s data has been completely wiped.
+Refurbished phones from reputable sellers and telcos must go through multiple stages of testing and may receive replacement parts if necessary.
+Telcos and retailers will also ensure the phone you’re buying isn’t stolen and that the device has been reset back to factory settings.

 Do refurbished phones come with a warranty?